EENI Global Business School.

 1. Western Civilization

-1. Latin America: China has free trade agreements with Chile, Peru, Costa Rica, Andean Community;
+1. Latin America: China has Trade Agreements with Chile, Peru, Costa Rica, Andean Community

 2. Europe: